ausinch/btrfs_snap/README.md

 ##  What is does  tl;dr
 The script btrfs_snap.sh is given parameters to create hourly|daily|weekly|monthly|yearly snapshots.\
-Location of the snaps are set in string base_dir="/home/.snapshots/" in the script.\
+Location of the snaps are set in string `base_dir="/home/.snapshots/"` in the script.\
-There are 2 target directories to snap; the data share (Users shared files) and PCs (
+There are 2 target directories to snap; the data share /home/DATA (Users shared files) and PCs /home/BACKUP/PCs\
+These can be easily changed to suit you.

 ## Usage
 Usage: /usr/local/sbin/btrfs_snap.sh function location